Prat13k/PythonMiniProjects/README.md

 # PythonMiniProjects-
-This repository contains mini python project and code.
+This repository contains mini python project and their code.

 Currently ths repository is empty.
-I will be upplaoding the files soon.
+I will be uplaoding the files soon.

 Thanks